gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

 simpler interface provided by the cloud/data center vendor).

-As a second preliminary step, the user must encrypt the input and model files with her cryptographic (wrap) key and send these protected files to the remote storage accessible from the SGX platform (2).
+As a second preliminary step, the user must encrypt the input and model files with her cryptographic (wrap) key and send these encrypted files to the remote storage accessible from the SGX platform (2).

 Next, the remote platform starts PyTorch inside of the SGX enclave.
 Meanwhile,